Parameters

 This parameter allows users to enable and configure alerts for capacity management.

-The capacity alerts are enabled by default and can be disabled completely by setting the key capacityAlerts.enabled
+The capacity alerts are enabled by default and can be disabled completely by setting the key capacityAlerts.enabled to false.

-Predictive alerts are disabled by default and can be enabled individually as shown below by setting ExpectClusterCpuUsageHigh.enabled
+Predictive alerts are disabled by default and can be enabled individually as shown below by setting ExpectClusterCpuUsageHigh.enabled to true.

 The component provides 10 alerts that are grouped in four groups.